hainayanda/AttributeKit/README.md

 ### Encodability and Decodability of the propertyWrapper

-Because of the limitation of Swift language, not all propertyWrapper can implement `Encodable` and `Decodable` by default.
+Because of the limitation of Swift language, not all `propertyWrapper` can implement `Encodable` and `Decodable` by default.

-Here's list of propertyWrapper that implement `Encodable` if the wrapped value is `Encodable`:
+Here's a list of `propertyWrapper` that implement `Encodable` if the wrapped value is `Encodable`:

 - `AutoReleased`
 - `Bounded`